subthings/commission-fee-calculator/README.md

 # Installation
 - `./install`
-- add CURRENCY_CONVERTER_ACCESS_KEY in .env (that is API Access Key from https://currencylayer.com, to get it create account, for the app free account will be enought)
+- add CURRENCY_CONVERTER_ACCESS_KEY in .env (that is API Access Key from https://currencylayer.com, to get it you'll have to create account, to test the app free account will be enough)

 # To run file import
 `./run php calculator commission:calculate input.csv`